-At some point, in the hopefully near future, you’ll be stepping back inside a Disney park again.
+At some point, you’ll be stepping back inside a Disney park again.
 When you do, however, things are going to be a lot different than what you remember.
-There are a ton of new changes coming to Disney World once it’s open, including new guidelines that guests are going to have to follow.
+In fact, there are a ton of new changes now in Walt Disney World, including new guidelines that guests now have to follow.

-What will those changes in Disney World be?
+What are those changes in Disney World?
 How long will these new guidelines be in place?
 When will Disney World go back to normal?

 Things will not just go back to the way they were, at least not for a while.
 It’s going to take some time and a lot of patience from guests and Cast Members alike.